Atattia/cron_scheduler/README.md

    PrintLineJob jobId1, 2, HOURLY
    ```
 3. **Compile Project:**

-   - Compile the project using the following command:
+   - Locate the `.Java` files and from there compile the project using the following command:

      ```bash
       javac -d bin Main.java CronScheduler.java Jobs.java